Information Leakage

 - Secure Configuration Management: Ensure that systems, applications, and devices are configured securely according to industry best practices and vendor recommendations.
 Regularly patch and update software to address security vulnerabilities and minimize the risk of exploitation.

-- Incident Response Plan: Develop and regularly test an incident response plan to effectively respond to and mitigate the impact of information leakage incidents.
-Define roles and responsibilities, establish communication protocols, and outline procedures for containing, investigating, and remediating security incidents.
+- Incident Response Plan: Develop and regularly test an incident response plan to effectively respond to and mitigate the impact of security incidents.
+Define roles and responsibilities, establish communication protocols, and outline procedures for containing, investigating, and remediating incidents.

 - Data Breach Monitoring: Implement continuous monitoring to track compromised employee and customer credentials, leaked session tokens, and company data that’s being leaked or sold on the dark web.
 Automate password resets to prevent threat actors from gaining unauthorized access to your network.